GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images: Main Method: Three Components of GAN2GAN

-While the rule (\ref{eq:var_smooth}) works for extracting smooth patches to some extent, we show in our experiments that it also ends up choosing patches with high-frequency repeating patterns, which are far from true noise.
-Thus, we instead utilize 2D discrete Wavelet transform (DWT) for a new extraction rule.
-Namely, we determine a patch $\pb$ is smooth if its four sub-band decompositions obtained by DWT, $\{W_1(\pb),W_2(\pb),W_3(\pb),W_4(\pb)\}$, satisfy the following condition:
+While (\ref{eq:var_smooth}) works for extracting smooth patches to some extent, as we show in Figure \ref{figure:patches}, it does not rule out choosing patches with high-frequency repeating patterns, which are far from being smooth.
+Thus, we instead use the 2D discrete wavelet transform (DWT) for a new extraction rule; namely, we determine $\pb$ is smooth if its four sub-band decompositions obtained by DWT, $\{W_k(\pb)\}_{k=1}^4$, satisfy